clojure-grimoire/grimoire/resources/1.5.0/clojure.core/add-classpath/docstring.md

+DEPRECATED

-DEPRECATED Adds the url (String or URL object) to the classpath perURLClassLoader.addURL
+  Adds the url (String or URL object) to the classpath per URLClassLoader.addURL